originphp/website/source/docs/utility/security.md

 $key = Security::generateKey(); // 33d80476167cc95c363bf7df3c95e1d1
 ```

-The key length must be a minimum length of 32 bytes (256 bits).
+The key length must be 32 bytes (256 bits) to use with the encryption decryption functions.

 ### Encrypting Text